PhillP/PropertyGraph.jl/README.md

 ## Inspiration

 There are various sources of inspiration for this package, including the [Gremlin](https://github.com/tinkerpop/gremlin/wiki) graph traversal language for the JVM, the Cypher language used by Neo4j and other query languages.
-However, the structure of queries supported by this package makes use of the features and syntax of Julia and varies from those other examples.
+However, the structure of queries supported by this package make use of features and syntax peculiar to Julia.

 ## Querying